Ali-Elchab/launch-hub/README.md

 <!--Prompt Engineering -->
 <img src="./readme/svgs/pormpt.svg">

-> Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-In this project, prompt engineering was key to effectively communicate with OpenAI's GPT-4.
+> In this project, prompt engineering was key to effectively communicate with OpenAI's GPT-4.
 By carefully crafting questions and instructions, I ensured that the AI provided precise and contextually relevant responses, crucial for the specific objectives and tasks of our work.
 Below is some prompts used:

 Prompt for suggesting potential candidates for startups
 <img src="./readme/prompts/prompt2.jpg" />